BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/PHP.md

 ## Includes

-The include directive imports another file which is treated as if that text was in the .php file.
+The include directive imports another file which is treated as if that text was in that location of the .php file.
 This can be used to share code and content.
 For example, an include file could be used to put a common header on every page.
 In our case we will use it to load data into variables.

 At the beginning of your file, remove `<?php $my_name = "Susan"; ?>` and replace it with `<?php include 'variables.php'; ?>`.